ragulkgr/Chandoo-prediction-PowerBi-/README.md

 📌 **Project Overview**

 Chandoo Prediction is a data-driven project aimed at analyzing and forecasting sales trends in a chocolate manufacturing company.
-Using historical sales data across different locations, products, and people involved.
-The project builds predictive models to help optimize sales strategies and decision-making.
+Using historical sales data across different locations, products, and people involved, the project builds predictive models to optimize sales strategies and decision-making.
+Additionally, an interactive Power BI dashboard was developed to visualize key sales insights, trends, and forecasts, enabling stakeholders to explore data dynamically through filters, slicers, and drill-down options for better decision-making.

 📊**Dataset Overview**